whoisjustinngo/tp/docs/UserGuide.md

 See the subsequent sections to find out how the user could go about doing this.

-#### Adding a Custom Goal: `add`
+#### Adding a custom goal: `add`
 Adds a new custom goal.

 Format: `add d/DESCRIPTION goal/GOAL [bydate/END_DATE] [bytime/END_TIME]`

-Note: `GOAL` has to be a number (greater than 0), `END_DATE` has to be in the format dd-mm-yyyy and `END_TIME` has to have the format hhmm in 24-hour format.
+> :exclamation: Note: `GOAL` has to be a number (greater than 0), `END_DATE` has to be in the format dd-mm-yyyy and `END_TIME` has to have the format hhmm in 24-hour format.
 If `END_TIME` is specified, `END_DATE` has to be specified as well.

 Examples:
-* Goal with a date but no time: `add d/call 20 clients goal/20 bydate/16-05-2021`
+* Adding a goal with a date but no time: `add d/call 20 clients goal/20 bydate/16-05-2021`
-* Goal with both a date and time: `add d/earn $1000 in commissions goal/1000 bydate/23-07-2021 bytime/1200`
+* Adding a goal with both a date and time: `add d/earn $1000 in commissions goal/1000 bydate/23-07-2021 bytime/1200`

-> :exclamation: Note: currently there is no command to edit custom goals; if the user, for example, commits a typo when entering
-> information for a custom goal, they have to delete the custom goal and repeat the adding process with the intended information.
+> :exclamation: Note: currently there is no command to edit custom goals; if the user, for example, commits a typo when creating a custom goal, they have to delete the custom goal and repeat the adding process with the correct information.

-#### Updating the progress of a Custom Goal: `update`
+#### Updating the progress of a custom goal: `update`

+Updates *the progress* of a particular custom goal by the specified value, i.e. updated progress = old progress + `AMOUNT_TO_INCREMENT_GOAL_BY`

 Format: `update INDEX_OF_CUSTOM_GOAL val/AMOUNT_TO_INCREMENT_GOAL_BY`

-Note: `AMOUNT_TO_INCREMENT_GOAL_BY` has to be a number (can be positive or negative).
+> :exclamation: Note: `AMOUNT_TO_INCREMENT_GOAL_BY` has to be a number (can be positive or negative).

-Updates *the progress* of a particular custom goal by the specified value, i.e. updated progress = old progress + `AMOUNT_TO_INCREMENT_GOAL_BY`

 Example:
-* To update progress of custom goal 1 by 123.4: `update 1 val/123.4`
+* To update progress of custom goal 1 by an amount of 123.4: `update 1 val/123.4`

-> :bulb: Tip: since the update command allows the user to enter negative values, if they, for example, enter a wrong (positive) value
-> for progress, they can correct it by updating the same goal with the difference, e.g. if the intended amount was to add 5 to progress
-> but the user specified 7, they can just correct this by updating the same goal with val = -2.
+> :bulb: Tip: since the update command allows the user to enter negative values, if they, for example, enter a wrong (positive) value for progress, they can correct it by updating the same goal with the difference, e.g. if the intended amount was to add 5 to progress but the user specified 7, they can just correct this by updating the same goal and specifying val = -2.

-#### Deleting a Custom Goal: `delete`
+#### Deleting a custom goal: `delete`
 Deletes the specified Custom Goal from the dashboard.

-Format: `delete INDEX_OF_GOAL_TO_DELETE`
+Format: `delete INDEX_OF_GOAL_TO_DELETE` (INDEX_OF_GOAL_TO_DELETE has to be a valid index)

 ## Contacts tab